Suggested links

 Battling addiction and ready for treatment?
 Find Treatment Now

-The medical detox process, or medical detoxification, is an important step in the addiction treatment process.
-The overall goal of any alcohol or drug detox program is to provide stabilization to the recovering addict as their body continues to eliminate any remaining drugs or alcohol from their systems.
+The overall goal of any alcohol or drug detox program is to provide stabilization to the recovering addict as they get over their physical dependency on drugs or alcohol.

 During drug or alcohol detox, clinicians or other licensed medical professionals will monitor your vitals.
 Sometimes, medication can be prescribed to wean the patient off the drugs they were taking—also known as tapering.